Frequently Asked Questions about Teaching, Research, and the Job Search

 What should I expect for salary, start up, and benefits, and how do I negotiate?

-How does one deal with a dual career situation and the two-body problem?
+How does one deal with dual career issues and the two-body situation?